sourcegraph/handbook/content/people-ops/spending-company-money.md

 We expect new teammates to spend up to **$2,000** for desk setup, which includes all the items in the "Desk items" section.

 As a reminder, you don't need permission for every purchase, and we trust you to make decisions that are in the best interests of Sourcegraph.
-If you expect to exceed the listed amount on any purchase, however, please notify @sourcegraph/people-ops and finance@sourcegraph.com so we can decide if we need to update this guide.
+If you expect to exceed the listed amount on any purchase, however, please notify @sourcegraph/people-ops and finance@sourcegraph.com.

 If you don't spend all of your budget when you first join, it's ok to spend it later providing you remain inside the total budget.